MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 Nullable.
 Returned by default.
             \[PreferredLanguage \<String\>\]: The preferred language for a Microsoft 365 group.
-Should follow ISO 639-1 Code; for example en-US.
+Should follow ISO 639-1 Code; for example, en-US.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
             \[ProxyAddresses \<String\[\]\>\]: Email addresses for the group that direct to the same group mailbox.